 Expressions need not be limited to a single operation.
-In BASIC, you can chain operators and group then using parenthesis.
-This line first multiplies five by ten and adds 4:
+In BASIC, you can chain operators and group them using parenthesis.
+This line first multiplies 5 by 10 and adds 4:

-10 a = 4 + 5 1020 print a
+''' 10 a = 4 + 5 10

+20 print a '''

 Evaluation proceeds algebraically, with multiplication and division preceding addition and subtraction, with the above code resulting in 54.
 This precedence can be changed by grouping operations with a pair of parenthesis.
 Changing the program to the following results in an output of 90.